-- The family currently owes rent or other amounts to any PHA in connection with Section 8 or public housing assistance under the 1937 Act. - The family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease. - The family has breached the terms of a repayment agreement entered into with BRHP.
+The family currently owes rent or other amounts to any PHA in connection with Section 8 or public housing assistance under the 1937 Act.

+The family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease.